 Debts do not directly impact the premium you pay.
 However, if you have debt, you are more likely to buy life insurance with a higher coverage amount, which will, in turn, lead to a higher premium.

-Insurance premiums meaning are the amount you pay to an insurance company in exchange for coverage.
-They vary depending on the type of insurance you have and the level of coverage you need.
-Let us explore the different types of premiums in insurance:
+Insurance premiums vary depending on the type of insurance you have and the level of coverage you need.
+Let us explore the different types of insurance premiums:

 Renters’ insurance covers your personal belongings and liability protection if you rent a home or apartment.
 Premiums for renters’ insurance are typically lower than homeowners’ insurance since they only cover personal property and liability, not the structure of the building.
 Factors such as your belongings’ value, location, and the coverage limits you select influence the renters’ premium in insurance.